SNAFUL/SNAFUL/README.md

 --

-local CorrectKey = "SNACUM" -- Change this to your desired key local AdLink = "Coming" -- Replace with your Reshort link
+local CorrectKey = "SNA" -- Change this to your desired key local AdLink = "Coming" -- Replace with your Reshort link

 -- UI for key input